Cat & Dog Teeth Cleaning in Moline

 Have you ever tried brushing your pet’s teeth?
 It may not be pleasant for you or your pet, but it should be a part of their daily routine.
 What you think is just bad breath could be a sign of something more serious!
 At City Line Veterinary Center in Moline, we see many pets with gingivitis or gum disease in varying stages.
 Pets as young as two years old can be affected, which is why we recommend a daily teeth-brushing routine for all of our patients.
-Your veterinarian can help you manage your pet’s oral health with lifestyle advice, product suggestions, and a projected schedule for professional dental cleanings.
+Your veterinarian can help you manage your pet’s oral health with lifestyle advice, product suggestions, and a projected schedule for professional cat and dog teeth cleaning.
 Never hesitate to come to us for help!

 Our Dental Services